 The District is involved in various lawsuits, claims and disputes.
-Many of those lawsuits arise as a result of injuries and damages which are expected in connection with operations such as the District's.
-The District is also currently involved in seven lawsuits by current and former employees alleging various employment related claims including claims of discrimination, a number of civil rights lawsuits arising from its ongoing police activities and litigation involving claims of inverse condemnation and construction related claims.
+Many of those lawsuits arise as a result of personal injuries and property damage which are anticipated in connection with operations such as the District's.
+The District is currently named in five active lawsuits filed by current and former employees alleging various employment related claims including claims of discrimination, a number of civil rights lawsuits arising from its ongoing police activities, litigation involving claims of inverse condemnation and breach of contract litigation arising from construction related contracts.
 As a public agency, BART is not liable for punitive damages.